Dry Eyes: What Kind of Cure is This?

 Is this a cure?

 We often think of a cure as perfect, final, and permanent.
-However, this is a simplistic view, a set of cure myths and misunderstandings.
+This is a simplistic view, only sometimes true.

 In the new theory of cure, there are two basic types of cures.

-An attribute cure is a change to the cause, resulting in a permanent cure – until the cause appears again.
+• An attribute cure is a change to the cause, resulting in a permanent cure – until the cause appears again.
 For example, most surgeries are attribute cures.
 The wound is stitched and heals, the hernia is repaired, or the tooth cavity is filled.
 These cures are generally permanent, until another wound, another hernia, or another cavity appears.
 The cure for an infection, an antibiotic provides a cure – until another infection occurs.
+In most cases – no second infection occurs – unless there is a secondary cause.

-A causal cure is a process that must be maintained to maintain the cured status.
+• A causal cure is a process that must be maintained to maintain the cured status.
 A causal cure is a preventative cure, an action that cures and prevents future occurrences.
 We can’t cure scurvy with any amount of Vitamin C, only the scorbutic state.
 Scurvy is caused by an unhealthy eating process.
 Curing scurvy requires an ongoing process to maintain a healthy level of Vitamin C. The same is true of any nutritional disease.
-However, modern medicine, for all its power, cannot recognize causal cures, has no technique to distinguish treatments from cures.
+However, modern medicine, for all its power, does not recognize causal cures.
+Modern medicine, has no techniques distinguish between treatments and cures.

 There is no cure for Itchy Eyes

-• if the cause is temporary, like smoke or dust, tearing, or rinsing the eye will relieve the problem.
+• if the cause is temporary, like smoke or dust, then tearing, or rinsing the eye will relieve the problem.
 But this is not called a cure.
 It’s too simple.
-It didn’t require a medicine, so it’s not a medical cure.
+It doesn’t require a drug nor a doctor, so it’s not a medical cure.

-• when the cause is an allergy, avoiding the allergen, if possible, provides relief.
+• when the cause is an allergy, avoiding the allergen provides relief.
 It’s a cure, but not medically recognized as a cure.
 The allergy is still there.
 Uncured – even if the patient has no signs or symptoms for the rest of a long life.
-This is simply cure-misunderstanding, or perhaps cure denial.
+This is simply cure-misunderstanding, cure denial.

-• or, when the cause is an allergy, then allergy medicines can help (medically, a treatment for signs and symptoms, but not cure).
+• or, when the cause is an allergy, if allergy medicines help, it’s medically a treatment for signs and symptoms, but not cure.

 Amazon lists 54 products for “itchy watery eye relief.”
-Noe one claim to cure.
-An Amazon search for “itchy watery eye cure” produces only 15 products.
+Not one claim to cure.
+An Amazon search for “itchy watery eye cure” lists products.
 One even has “cure” in the name (Origin Cure), but none make any claim to cure.
 Cure claims are illegal without approval.
 There is no approval process for itchy eye cures.
+The FDA approves drugs, not cures.

 A google search for cure for itchy eyes even produces lists of remedies, and treatments that avoid the word cure: